openstack/diskimage-builder/README.md

 Images are built using a chroot and bind mounted /proc /sys and /dev.
-The goal of the image building process is to produce blank slate machines that have all the necessary bits to fulfill a specific purpose in the running of an Openstack
+The goal of the image building process is to produce blank slate machines that have all the necessary bits to fulfill a specific purpose in the running of an OpenStack
 cloud: e.g. a nova-compute node.
 Images produce either a filesystem image with a label of cloudimg-rootfs, or can be customised to produce whole disk images (but will still contain a filesystem labelled cloudimg-rootfs).
 Once the file